tipeJ/JavaProjectRTS/laboratoryproject/README.md

 ## Testing
 The tests are located in the src/test/java/fr/ensea/rts folder

+### Running the tests
+Tests have been run on the vscode UI, there is currently no single script that runs all tests on the command line.

 Note that unfinished tests may leave processes hanging and prevent testing.
 To prevent this, either reboot or manually shut down the test processes.